EduardoMiola/EduardoMiola/README.md

 ## About Me 🚀

-👨‍💻 **Software Developer** passionate about coding, learning, and sharing knowledge.
-I focus on creating efficient and scalable solutions.
+👨‍💻 **Software Developer**, currently studying software engineering at UTFPR.
-🎯 Always aiming to improve through innovation and teamwork.
+🎯 Always trying to find things that I can fix and improve.

 ---